dominicmkennedy/dominic-site/src/routes/tmp-path-for-ben/+page.md

     s.boat = Near
     all a: Animal | { s.shore[a] = Near }
 }

+pred canTransition[pre: State, post: State] {
+    pre.boat != post.boat

+    ...
+}
 ```

-The `initState` predicate enforces the rule that the boat and the animals must start on the near shore.
+The `initState` predicate declares that the boat and the animals must start on the near shore.
 In the Froglet example above, `initState` takes one parameter of type `State`.
 It then inspects the state to ensure that all entities are indeed at the near shore.

+The `canTransition` predicate enforces that transitions between states must be valid.
+Shown above, is that transitions must follow the rule stating "the boat must move during each step."
+It does this by stating that the location of the boat must be different between the pre and post-states (all of the other rules regarding state transitions are encoded into this predicate but have been omitted for brevity).

 Temporal Forge's implicit state passing is ever so slightly more brief: